Office: Room 5326, Law School

-I enjoy research and gained a reputation as an experienced legal researcher during my tenure working in a busy law firm in Chicago.
+Genevieve Zook enjoys research and gained a reputation as an experienced legal researcher during her tenure working in a busy law firm in Chicago.
 First, as a reference librarian, and later as a legal information manager at an American Lawyer Top 100 Law Firm.

-When it comes to research, my moto is "be flexible," and while I appreciate using technology for research, I also value more traditional resources, for example, print resources.
-It's print and my love of books, after all, that first drew me to a career as a librarian and since we live in a hybrid time in research where book research and online research must co-exist, I've learned to value whatever tool helps me locate information.
+When it comes to research, her moto is "be flexible," and while she appreciates using technology for research, she also value more traditional resources.
+Print and her love of books drew her to a career as a librarian and since she believes that we live in a hybrid time in research where book research and online research must co-exist, she's learned to value whatever tool helps her locate information.

-My approach to the latest technology and research tool is to continue to evaluate as many services as possible.
-Because these resources are constantly changing, I advocate dating rather than marrying the latest tech. tool, and keep your options open!
+Her approach to the latest technology and research tool is to continue to evaluate as many services as possible.
+Because these resources are constantly changing, she advocate dating rather than marrying the latest tech. tool, and keeping your options open!

-I'm a firm believer in teaching others the principles behind good legal research skills.
-At the University of Wisconsin, I coordinate library instruction programs for faculty and staff and have presented on a variety of legal topics at the University of Wisconsin - Madison, as well as to the legal community of Wisconsin.
+As an instructional librarian she is a firm believer in teaching others the principles behind good legal research skills.
+At the University of Wisconsin, Jenny coordinate library instruction programs for faculty and staff and has presented on a variety of legal topics at the University of Wisconsin - Madison, as well as to the legal community of Wisconsin.

-During my Chicago years, I designed and taught an online legal research course for Paralegals at Harper College, in Palatine, Illinois.
-In Madison, I am a member of the Paralegal Certification Board at MATC.
+During her Chicago years, she designed and taught an online legal research course for Paralegals at Harper College, in Palatine, Illinois.
+In Madison, she sits on the Paralegal Certification Board at MATC.